HTTPArchive/almanac.httparchive.org/src/content/en/2022/third-parties.md

   )
 }}

-When looking at the distribution of third-parties by category and by rank, it becomes clear that the increase in the number of third parties on more popular websites is mostly made up of the ad and unknown third-party category.
-That means the third parties especially ads have a crucial impact on the users because they are more used on the websites with a larger number of users.
+When looking at the distribution of third-parties by category and by rank, it becomes clear that the increase in the number of third parties on more popular websites is mostly made up of the ad and unknown (i.e. unclassified) third-party categories.
+That means the third parties—especially ads—have a crucial impact on the users because they are more used on the websites with a larger number of users.

 {{ figure_markup(
   image="top-third-parties-by-number-of-pages.png",